pressly/goose/README.md

     	directory with migration files (default ".")

 Commands:
     up          Migrate the DB to the most recent version available down        Roll back the version by 1 redo        Re-run the latest migration
     status      Dump the migration status for the current DB dbversion   Print the current version of the database create      Creates a blank migration template
+    create-next Creates a blank migration template with next sequential version
 ```
 ## create